vladsft/ai-legal-anayst/README.md

   "contract_id": 1,
   "risks": [
     {
+      "id": 42,
+      "contract_id": 1,
+      "clause_id": 5,
       "risk_type": "liability_cap",
       "risk_level": "high",
-      "description": "Liability cap of £1,000 is only 2% of £50,000 contract value", "justification": "This creates significant financial exposure as cap is drastically below contract value...", "recommendation": "Negotiate to increase cap to at least 50% of contract value", "clause_id": 5
+      "description": "The limitation of liability clause caps damages at £1,000, which is significantly below the contract value of £50,000.", "justification": "This represents a high risk because the liability cap is only 2% of the contract value, leaving the client severely underprotected in case of breach.
+Industry standard is typically 100% of contract value or at least 50%.
+The cap applies to all damages including direct losses, which is unusually restrictive and could leave the client with substantial unrecoverable losses.", "recommendation": "Negotiate to increase the liability cap to at least £25,000 (50% of contract value) or remove the cap for direct damages.
+Consider adding carve-outs for fraud, willful misconduct, and IP infringement which should remain uncapped.", "assessed_at": "2025-11-02T10:15:30Z"
+    },
+    {
+      "id": 43,
+      "contract_id": 1,
+      "clause_id": 8,
+      "risk_type": "termination_rights",
+      "risk_level": "medium",
+      "description": "The supplier can terminate the contract with only 7 days notice for convenience, while the client requires 30 days notice.", "justification": "This asymmetry creates moderate risk as the supplier can exit quickly, potentially disrupting the client's operations.
+However, 7 days may be sufficient for transition in some contexts.
+The lack of reciprocal termination rights is concerning and gives the supplier undue leverage.", "recommendation": "Negotiate for equal termination notice periods (e.g., 30 days for both parties) or add provisions requiring the supplier to assist with transition during the notice period at no additional cost.", "assessed_at": "2025-11-02T10:15:30Z"
     }
   ],
   "total_risks": 8,
   "risk_summary": {"high": 2, "medium": 4, "low": 2},
-  "analyzed_at": "2025-11-02T10:00:00Z"
+  "analyzed_at": "2025-11-02T10:15:30Z"
 }
 ```